Northwind Institute was established in 2014.

 Director of the Doctor of Ministry Program and Theological School Faculty at Drew University (Retired)

 The Sarasota Academy of Christian Counselors

 Divine Bread of Life International, Inc.

 Articulation Agreements are arrangements between institutions that agree in advance, via Memoranda of Understanding to accept each other’s credits in the transfer of specific ministry credentials.
 In these cases, students may be simultaneously enrolled in multiple institutions.
 Each institution teaches its own curriculum and courses; there is no outsourcing involved.

-Northwind Theological Seminary's Articulation Agreements are based on the standards of the Higher Learning Commission Association which is the regional accrediting body recognized by the US Department of Education that accredits colleges and universities in a 19-state region of the United States.
+Northwind Institute's Agreements are based on the standards of the Higher Learning Commission Association which is the regional accrediting body recognized by the US Department of Education that accredits colleges and universities in a 19-state region of the United States.

-Northwind Theological Seminary's Articulation Agreements allow dually-enrolled students to take cross-listed courses meeting the requirements of both Northwind Institute and Northwind Theological Seminary.
+Northwind Institute's Articulation Agreements allow dually-enrolled students to take cross-listed courses meeting the requirements of all parties to the agreement.